sq3rrrPrime/EncrypterMod/README.md

 ## Privacy & Safety

 * No IPs or sensitive data is tracked.
 * All configuration data (AES-Key) is stored locally.
-You must always change your key if you feel like you re being insided.
+You must always change your key after first time launching the mod.
-* If you do not want to download this jar. you can make your own Encryption/Decryption HTML tool (Fully Offline btw zero chance of getting hacked) by first checking the code, then make your OWN html file on PC.
+* If you do not want to download this jar. you can make your own Encryption/Decryption HTML tool (Fully Offline btw zero chance of getting hacked) by first checking the code with any bad-intent scanner on the web, copy code then make your OWN html file on PC -> Copy paste the code from github HTML Encrypter/Decrypter each in a empty .txt file -> save as '.* ' not as .txt -> unplug your internet if you re paranoid (no connection to web means anything you run on your pc cannot be hijacked / no hacker can connect to your pc) -> open your own freshly saved html -> encrypt / decrypt / copy encrypted text -> delete both local html tools and close web -> reconnect to the internet and copy pasta your encrypted message.

 ## **License**